Watford Ladies FC Club History

 Promotion to the top tier of women’s football was achieved in 2006/2007, with Sian Williams leading her side to 19 wins in 22 games.

-The Club competed at the top level in England for three seasons, finishing seventh twice and ninth in the 12 team league.
+The Golden Girls competed at the top level in England for three seasons, finishing seventh twice and ninth in the 12 team league.
 After a memorable spell in charge, Williams departed in November 2009.

 With the introduction of the Women’s Super League, Watford returned to life in the National Division of the Premier League.